Baked Hawaiian Chicken

 Baked Hawaiian chicken is an easy main dish that only requires 10 minutes of preparation.
 The cooked chicken is tender and juicy leaving you with even more delicious leftovers!

+Part of what makes this recipe so great is its simplicity and short prep time.
 My recipe does not call for marinating the chicken.
 All you need to do is mix the sauce in a baking dish, place the chicken and pineapple into the sauce, and let it bake for 35 minutes.
 The result will be a super flavorful sweet and sour sauce with tender, juicy chicken with a crispy skin.

 baked hawaiian chicken 2